Terms and Conditions

 1a.
 The Terms and Conditions outlined in this document are effective upon completion of the confirmation process, as detailed in Section 4 below.
 These Terms and Conditions supersede any promises, representations and warranties, whether written or oral, made by or on behalf of the Student, the University, or Study Group.

 2a.
-“Program” refers to individual courses of study.
-Programs offered by Study Group through the Global Gateway Program (GGP) at Baylor University, which include but may not be limited to 1 Semester International Year (IY1), 2 Semester International Year (IY2) and 3 Semester International Year/Intensive English Program (IY3).
-Access to a comprehensive list of available programs offered can be found in the Student Handbook on the Important GGP Documents page.
+“Program” refers to individual courses of study and are offered by Study Group through the Global Gateway Program (GGP) at Baylor University which are limited to 1-Semester International Year (IY1), 2-Semester International Year (IY2), 3-Semester International Year/Intensive English Program (IY3), 1-Semester Global Direct Program (GDP) and the 2-semester Master’s International Year (MIY).

 3. Changes to Terms & Conditions

 Study Group reserves the right to amend the Terms and Conditions as needed.
-The Student agrees to comply with the most current version of the Terms and Conditions.
+The Student agrees to comply with the most current version of the Terms and Conditions, as amended from time to time, which can be found online at http://isc.baylor.edu/terms-and-conditions.

 OFFER, CONFIRMATION & DEPOSIT